ABSanthosh/SWENG-881--Course-Project/Readme.md

 Refer to [Section 7](#7-testing-results) below for a complete list of Tests, Categories, and Results.

 # 5. Test Cases

 ## 5.1 Test Group Definition

-[This is where you will define how the test cases will be structured and organized.
-Define test groups and subgroups for organizing test cases.
-Specify the objective for each group.]

 The team's organization of test cases into groups and subgroups mirrors the organization of the test cases numbering pattern, as described in [Section 3.2](#32-test-tools-formats-and-organizational-scheme).
 The tests are divided into four distinct testing groups, one for each type of testing performed: